CONSULTATION AND TRAINING

 CERTIFICATION TRAINING FOR CLINICIANS AND EDUCATORS

 In this course, Dr. Greene and his colleagues provide supervised practice and feedback aimed at developing proficiency in the application of the CPS model for individual clinicians, educators, and other providers who work directly with challenging youth and their caregivers.
 Registration is limited to ten participants per training.
 Participants audiotape their use of the model with actual kids and their caregivers and receive weekly feedback on their application of the model in 24 weekly, 90-minute group teleconference supervision sessions.
 Prerequisite: prior attendance at one of Dr. Greene’s advanced trainings (see above) and access to a sufficient number of kids and caregivers to permit audio-taping of the use of the model over time.
 Upon successful completion of this certification training, participants are eligible to provide the model in schools and outpatient settings and to begin receiving training in speaking on the CPS model and providing consultation, supervision, and coaching to train others.
 These trainings are now offered year-round, so applications can be submitted at any time.
 And, in addition to English, these trainings are now offered in Swedish, Danish, French, and German.
 Questions?
-Call or email Lisa Hunter-Romanelli at the REACH Institute, the sponsor of these trainings, at 212-947-7322 or firstname.lastname@example.org.
+Call or email Lisa Hunter-Romanelli at the REACH Institute, the sponsor of these trainings, at 212-947-7322 or email@example.com.

 5-WEEK CPS SKILL ENHANCEMENT COURSE